rtheo/CAdynamics/README.md

 ifft of the summand of these three signals will result into the same address field as in the "digital" codes 'spectral1D.m'<br>
 and "Wheels1D.m"

+Performing a musical encoding requires a slight alteration in the inter-frequency spacing.
+One just starts from the lowest<br>
+octave considering a superposition like a sequence of notes ABCDEFGABCDEFG... played all together like a chord.
+Then one<br>
+separates even and odd positions where presence of an odd note representes the presence of a bit and presence of an even one<br> the absence of a bit.
+Only disadvantage in this case is the low capacity of the resulting musical register in the<br>
+audible spectrum.

 Building a particular (continuous) dynamical system able to apply the particular "program" given as the harmonic encoding<br>
 of the original CA rule is a different engineering problem and could be dealt in a variety of ways using eg. vector coding <br>
 and generic Neural Network techniques.
 For building an emulator is enough to take all appropriate frequency shifts via a single<br> loop although this is neither optimal nor the speediest implementation possible.
 It suffices though to give the<br>